MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/develop-circle-card.md

 3. Save the **visual.ts** file.

-### Setting the visual's width and height
+### Set the width and height

-Set the width and height of the visual, and initialize the attributes and styles of the visual elements.
+Set the width and height of the visual, and initialize the attributes and styles of the visual's elements.

 1. Open **visual.ts** in VS Code.